MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/reset-network-interface.md

 #### Use Azure PowerShell

-1. Make sure that you have [the latest Azure PowerShell](/powershell/azure/) installed
+1. Make sure that you have [the latest Azure PowerShell](/powershell/azure/) installed.
 2. Open an elevated Azure PowerShell session (Run as administrator).
 Run the following commands:

     ```powershell